By engaging patient partners in your work, you can make changes that reflect the needs, experiences and opinions of those who are affected by them.

 Health care partners create engagement opportunities so that patient partners can be involved in their activities such as committees and working groups.

 This process begins by clarifying the patient partner’s role and their level of participation, as well as the aim of your engagement opportunity and your team’s understanding of how to work authentically with patient partners.
 These are the most important first steps prior to creating the opportunity.

 We work with each health care partner to create a process that meets the unique needs of its engagement opportunity.
 Our process ensures everyone begins on the same page, the agenda stays on track and the objectives of the opportunity are achieved.
-However, most opportunities share key elements and follow similar steps.
-Learn more about their typical process.

 - Advisory committees and working groups

-- Development of programs and resources
+- Developing programs and resources

 - Teaching care providers about the patient experience

-- Speaking opportunities at workshops, conferences, and other events
+- Speaking opportunities at workshops, conferences and other events

-- Surveys, focus groups, and other ways to get feedback from patients
+- Surveys, focus groups and other ways to get feedback from patients

 - Patient journey mapping